loadsmart/django-jaiminho/README.md

 ### Configuration options

 - `PUBLISH_STRATEGY` - Strategy used to publish events (publish-on-commit, keep-order)
 - `PERSIST_ALL_EVENTS` - Saves all events and not only the ones that fail, default is `False`.
-Only applicable for `"PUBLISH_STRATEGY": "publish-on-commit"` since all events needs to be stored on keep-order strategy.
+Only applicable for `{ "PUBLISH_STRATEGY": "publish-on-commit" }` since all events needs to be stored on keep-order strategy.
 - `DELETE_AFTER_SEND` - Delete the event from the outbox table immediately, after a successful send
 - `DEFAULT_ENCODER` - Default Encoder for the payload (overwritable in the function call)